Schizophrenia Therapy & Symptoms

 Getty

-Family and group counseling
+Family and group therapy

 While individual or group therapy can be very important for the person experiencing schizophrenia, a family intervention can assist the familial unit in supporting the family member with schizophrenia.
 The symptoms of schizophrenia can cause tension and frustration within relationships.
 Attending family therapy and receiving family education about this neuropsychiatric disease can lead to more understanding within the family.
 It can be an effective way for family to solve problems and get their questions answered and find the support that they need.